 Nobody sets out at tax time to figure out how to pay more money to the IRS.
-But careless mistakes can leave many people doing just that, thanks to the penalties the IRS imposes.
-According to tax experts, some IRS penalties are for very common mistakes.
+But careless mistakes can leave many people doing just that.
+Some IRS penalties are for very common mistakes.
 Those mistakes are avoidable through awareness of and strict adherence to the tax rules, including deadlines.

 1. Late filing penalties